SMAQ - Scalable Optical Modulators for Atomic Quantum Computers

 © Fraunhofer IPMS

-MEMS area light modulator chip consisting of 256 x 256 micromirrors.
+MEMS spatial light modulator chip consisting of 256 x 256 micromirrors.

-(a) Neutral atom quantum simulator with atoms arranged in the register shown on the left (b) Schematic illustration of a highly integrated MEMS transom array.
+Neutral atom quantum simulator with atoms arranged in the register shown on the left and Schematic illustration of a highly integrated MEMS transom array.

 Quantum computers based on charged or neutral atomic qubits offer a number of advantages over alternative technologies, in particular the intrinsically high quality of the qubits and the excellent coherence times and gate qualities that can be achieved.